udaken/disp_invoke/README.md

 # disp_invoke

-A Header only ulitity like DispInvoke, which is type-safe.
+A Header only ulitity for mordern C++(17 or later) like DispInvoke, which is type-safe.

 ## Usage